 How much money should I have available?

-- for example, if your course is five months and two weeks long, you must have enough to cover six complete months, plus your tuition fees.
+Course lengths are always rounded up.
+For example, if your course is five months and two weeks long, you must have enough to cover six complete months, plus your tuition fees.

 Need help?
 Our Immigration Advisers are happy to calculate your fixed sum for you.

-Because the total consists of living costs and outstanding tuition fees, you can reduce the amount you need to hold in a bank account by paying tuition fees (see pre-paid tuition or accommodation fees below).
+Because the total consists of living costs and outstanding tuition fees, you can reduce the amount you need to hold in a bank account by paying tuition fees in advance (see pre-paid tuition or accommodation fees below).